DigitalBotLab/digital-twin-sdk/index.md

 2. Frequently Asked Questions related to the SDK

 **X. Conclusion**
-1. Recap of key features and benefits of the Digital Twins SDK
+1. Recap of key features and benefits of the Digital Twin SDK
 2. Future roadmap and enhancements

 ----